Bg

 Your toddler may also want you to stay with them at bedtime because they’re feeling scared.
 Similarly, when they wake at night, they may be more likely to call out for your comfort.

-Sleep regression ages can vary and often don’t have a definitive start time.
-The 2 year old or toddler sleep regression can be caused by a variety of factors and strike at different times.
+The 2 year old or toddler sleep regression doesn't have a definitive start time. can be caused by a variety of factors and poor sleep can happen at any time.
 Some children will have a big shift in sleep as they approach 2 years of age.
 Others won’t have a significant change in sleep habits until after their second birthday.

 We should also note that some kids aren’t particularly impacted by developmental regressions.
 However, since we do tend to see similar patterns often occur among 2 year olds, we want you to be prepared in the event you notice a change in your toddler’s sleep like your toddler not sleeping.